The cost of convenience in Japan: when foreign students work instead of study | The Japan Times

 Well … I have a long day ahead of me.
 This is Hifumi, clocking out.

 Hifumi Okunuki teaches at Sagami Women’s University and serves as executive president of Tozen Union.
 She can be reached at tozen.okunuki@gmail.com.
 Labor Pains appears in print on the fourth Monday of the month.
+Your comments and story ideas: community@japantimes.co.jp